NiclasOlofsson/dbt-core-mcp/README.md

 ### Execution Tools

 #### `run_models`
-Run dbt models with smart selection for fast development.
+Run dbt models with state-based selection for fast development.
+Requires previous state (from a prior run) to detect modifications.

 >&nbsp;
 >You: *"Run only the models I changed"*
->Copilot: *Detects modified models and executes dbt run with selection*
+>Copilot: *Uses state comparison to detect and run only modified models*
 >
 >You: *"Run my changes and everything downstream"*
 >Copilot: *Runs modified models plus all downstream dependencies*